wlh18/html-css-1/README.md

 3. Between the angle brackets is where we specify the type of tag we are using.
 4. We wrap the tags around the **content** that we want stored inside that HTML element or tag.

->Note: Some elements are called "self-closing" or "void" elements because they should not be written in pairs.
+>Note: Some elements are called "self-closing" or "void" elements because their tags should not be written in pairs.
 This is because they are not designed to contain content.
 See the example below:
 ```html
     <input />
 ```